 - Stay away from attempts to defame political rivals, especially when you don’t have a proof.

 - Be consistent.
-Do not leave the impression that you don’t know what you are talking about or you are changing your opinion often.
+Do not leave the impression that you don’t know what you are talking about or changing your opinion often.
 (This goes to point 1, too)

 - Don’t feed the trolls!
 Meaning that there are haters that hate pretty much everything (including themselves).
 Don’t engage with them under any circumstances.